hellenshengfy/hellenshengfy.github.io/content/en/posts/2022-12-30-bipedality_osteo.md

 ## 1. Bicondylar angle

-Being bipedal means we walk on one leg for every step and this means great weight and pressure on our legs.
-In order to solve this issue, our skeleton creates a ***bicondylar angle***, which helps to bring our weight closer to our midline.
+Being bipedal means we walk on one leg for every step and thus great weight and pressure on our legs.
+In order to protect our legs, a ***bicondylar angle*** is formed, which brings the body weight to the midline and reduces the load on the legs.

 {{<figure src="https://hellenshengfy.github.io/bicondylar_angle.jpg">}}